 - How do next-generation, cloud-native applications drive infrastructure software choices?

-Amazon Web Services Inc., Canonical Group Limited, Cisco Systems, Inc., Citrix Systems, Inc., Cloud Foundry Inc., Docker, Inc., Google Inc., Hewlett Packard Enterprise, Huawei Technologies Co., Ltd., IBM, Inspur Group Co., Ltd., Intel Corporation, Istio Authors, Mesosphere, Inc., Microsoft Corporation, Mirantis Inc., OpenStack Foundation, Oracle Corporation, Pivotal Software, Inc., Rackspace Inc., Rancher Labs Inc., Red Hat, Inc., SUSE Linux GmbH, The Knative Authors, The Linux Foundation, VMware, Inc., Virtuozzo
+Amazon Web Services Inc., Canonical Group Limited, Cisco Systems, Inc., Citrix Systems, Inc., Cloud Foundry Inc., Docker, Inc., Google LLC, Hewlett Packard Enterprise, Huawei Technologies Co., Ltd., IBM, Inspur Group Co., Ltd., Intel Corporation, Istio Authors, Mesosphere, Inc., Microsoft Corporation, Mirantis Inc., OpenStack Foundation, Oracle Corporation, Pivotal Software, Inc., Rackspace Inc., Rancher Labs Inc., Red Hat, Inc., SUSE Linux GmbH, The Knative Authors, VMware, Inc., Virtuozzo